Tips and Resources for Finding and Benefiting from AA Meetings in Roseville

 Yes, AA meetings are confidential.
 Participants agree to respect each other's privacy and anonymity, fostering a safe environment for sharing personal experiences and struggles.

-Can I bring a friend or family member to AA meetings?
+Can I bring a friend or family member to an AA meeting?

 AA meetings are typically open to anyone struggling with alcohol addiction.
 However, there are also "open meetings" where friends and family members are welcome.
 Always check the meeting type beforehand to ensure it aligns with your needs.